aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

    cdk bootstrap 1111111111/us-east-1
    cdk bootstrap --profile test 1111111111/us-east-1
    ```
-1. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the `stack/s3-eventbridge-lambda-stack.ts`
+1. From the command line, use AWS CDK to deploy the AWS resources for the pattern.
    ```bash
    cdk deploy
    ```